gryphonshafer/pnwquizzing/docs/about_us/FAQ.md

 Isn't Bible Quizzing a large time commitment?
 : Not as much as you'd think.
 It's far less time required than a typical high school sport.
-Besides the regular season district meets, the time commitment can vary from quizzer to quizzer.
+Besides the regular season region meets, the time commitment can vary from quizzer to quizzer.
 The very best quizzers will likely be putting in a minimum of 3+ hours of studying each week, while the less-serious or "social" quizzers may put in that much in a month.
-PNW District has no studying requirement.
+PNW Region has no studying requirement.
 Some churches choose to institute a memorization requirement or have quizzers set goals at the beginning of the year, but this is handled on a church-by-church basis.